Nonprofit Resources

 Plan for the Inevitable

-Proactive organizations will anticipate, accept, and plan for this new reality.
-This should include a well-considered succession plan, which will help your organization transition smoothly during both anticipated and unexpected leadership changes.
-Without one, a sudden leadership departure could result in confusion, negatively affecting employee morale, daily operations, internal controls, donations, and even fulfillment of your mission.
+A well-crafted succession plan can ensure smooth transitions during both anticipated and unforeseen leadership changes.
+Without one, a sudden leadership departure could result in confusion and negatively affect employee morale, daily operations, internal controls, donations, and even mission fulfillment.

-Note that churches affiliated with a denomination may have formal succession planning structures and procedures to follow.
+The steps below will help you create or refine your succession plan.
+(Note: Churches affiliated with a denomination may be subject to formal succession planning structures and procedures.
 Check with your denomination or governing authority if you’re unsure.

 1. Determine who to involve in the planning.

-Establish a committee to draft the plan and obtain board input and approval.
-Assign key tasks and timelines to make the process as efficient as possible.
+Establish a committee to draft the plan and obtain input and approval from the board.
+Assign clear responsibilities and timelines to make the process as efficient as possible.

 2. Identify which roles to plan for.

-Your top leader is an obvious choice, but don’t overlook other employees with critical roles.
-At a church, for example, this might include associate pastors, the executive pastor, and the business administrator, as well as other key ministry leaders such as the school principal.
-At a nonprofit, it could include the chief executive officer as well as the chief financial officer, chief operating officer, broadcast team members, and program vice presidents.
-Chief development officer is another position to plan for, as their departure would have a significant impact on funding.
+Your top leader is an obvious choice, but don’t overlook other critical positions that should always be filled.
+At a church, for example, this might include associate pastors, the executive pastor, the business administrator, and other key ministry leaders, such as the school principal.
+At a nonprofit, it could include the chief executive officer as well as the chief financial officer, chief operating officer, chief development officer, program vice presidents, and broadcast team members.

 3. Review and update job descriptions.